shivang398/decision-tree-without-libraries/README.md

 # Decision Tree Implementation

 ## Introduction
-This project demonstrates how to build a Decision Tree using Python and popular libraries.
+This project demonstrates how to build a Decision Tree using Python libraries.
 Decision Trees are powerful tools for classification and regression tasks, widely used in data science and machine learning.

 ## Prerequisites
 - Python 3.12.7